mapardo-lab/exerciseDLKeepcoding/README.md

 We explore how to create a qualitative variable representing 'engagement' for each sample using engagement-related metrics.
 A new variable, 'Likes_Dislikes,' is introduced by subtracting 'Dislikes' from 'Likes.'

 The distribution of variables is analyzed, revealing similar profiles for 'Likes,' 'Dislikes,' and 'Bookmarks.'
 Correlation analysis shows strong relationships between these variables.
-To avoid redundancy, 'Visits' and 'Likes_Dislikes' are selected to compute an engagement 'score.'
+To avoid redundancy, 'Visits' and 'Likes_Dislikes' are selected to compute an engagement 'score'.

 The 'Likes_Dislikes' and 'Visits' values are normalized to a [0, 1] range, and the score is calculated as their mean.
 The resulting score follows a distribution resembling a smoothed Gaussian curve skewed toward higher values.
 To classify engagement levels (high/low), the median score threshold of 0.29 is applied.